azimonti/lunar-lander/README.md

 ## Getting Started

-To get started with the control feedback:
+To get started with the lunar lander:

 1. Clone the repository:
    ```
    git clone https://github.com/azimonti/lunar-lander
    ```

 2. Navigate to the repository directory:
    ```
    cd lunar-lander
    ```

 3. Initialize and update the submodules:
   ```
   git submodule update --init --recursive
   ```

   Further update of the submodule can be done with the command:
   ```
   git submodule update --remote
   ```